Gran Turismo 6

 A graphic for endurance races can be found within the game's files.
 This asset can be found grouped with the other assets used for many of the other game's challenges in GT Mode that aren't the race events themselves, such as Coffee Break Challenges, Driving Missions, and One-Make Races.
 As endurance races were essentially moved to the Super License category in GT Mode and significantly watered down in terms of duration, this graphic goes unused.
 Some events have remains of their own in the game data, but not nearly enough to restore them into the game.

-This generic poster image either would have been used for a race event that did not have a unique image specified for it, or this was just a placeholder or test image.
+The game's front case image without the Gran Turismo 6 logo.
+This either would have been used for a race event that did not have a unique image specified for it, or this was just a placeholder or test image.

 An icon that appears to be a placeholder graphic for elements on the Home screen.
 There are two files that use this graphic, both with different filenames.